kpullagu/aws-coveo-workshop-stackset/mkdocs-workshop/docs/lab4/index.md

 ---

-**Refresh browser now to start a new session**
+**Refresh browser now to start a new session.
+Ensure Bedrock Agent is selected**

 Notice the same session ID (compare with the one you noted earlier)

 !!! info "Session ID local storage"
     - The solution is designed to store the session ID in local storage, and so upon refresh of the browser, the existing session ID is maintained
-    - For cross-session memory (across logins), external memory with memory ID must be configured.
-You enabled external memory in Lab 2.

 **Turn 4: followup Question**